This article applies to a bicycle with::

 The Trickstuff Exzentrischer is an eccentric bottom bracket which fits a conventional threaded bottom-bracket shell, using external bearing cups and cartridges and a 24mm or 24/22mm axle.
-The Philcentric, from Phil Wood & Co, uses an ISIS-standard splined bottom-bracket axle.
-A version for a square-taper axle may also be available.
-Phil Wood releases its special tools for installation of the Philcentric bottom bracket only to bike shops.
-Fourier and Wheels Manufacturing make eccentric bottom brackets to fit Pressfit30 and BB30 threadless shells. see our unthreaded bottom bracket cribsheet for more about compatibility.
+The similar Philcentric, from Phil Wood & Co., uses an ISIS-standard splined bottom-bracket axle and is available for all bottom-bracket threadings.
+A version for a square-taper axle also is available.
+Fourier and Wheels Manufacturing make eccentric bottom brackets to fit Pressfit30 and BB30 threadless shells.
+See our unthreaded bottom bracket cribsheet for more about compatibility.

 These aftermarket eccentric bottom brackets tend to be expensive, but they will work with any hub.

 Before the development of the White Industries eccentric hub, I (Sheldon) used to recommend a bunch of different workarounds for a fixed gear or singlespeed with vertical dropouts.
 If the White Industries hub or an eccentric bottom bracket is too expensive for you, these options are still available, though by comparison with these solutions, they're all basically kludges.
 You may have to try several installations before you get the chain adjustment right.